simul/simul.github.io/unrealengine/Deploy.md

 **Running Cooked Games**

 The trueSKY DLL's are  located in [UE4]/Engine/Binaries/ThirdParty/Simul.
-This makes them more accessible for standalone builds.
-When you deploy a build, these DLL's will no longer be accessible, and UE4 does not yet provide us with the capability to automatically deploy files to a build (e.g. in Game Launcher).
+When you package, cook, or launch a build, UE4 does not yet provide the capability to automatically deploy files to a build.
 Therefore on the Simul branch of UE4, this code has been inserted into [UE4]/Engine/Source/Programs/AutomationTool/Win/WinPlatform.Automation.cs (see line 43):

 	/// BEGIN trueSKY Additional code
 	SC.StageFiles(StagedFileType.NonUFS, CombinePaths(SC.LocalRoot, "Engine/Binaries/ThirdParty/Simul", SC.PlatformDir), "TrueSkyPluginRender_MT.dll", true, null, null,false);